eltonninja/task-management-with-auth/README.md

 # Simple Task Management List With Authentication

-This project is a simple yet effective TODO list application built using React, Next.js, Redux, TypeScript, and styled with Tailwind CSS.
+This project is a simple yet effective task management application built using React, Next.js, Redux, TypeScript, and styled with Tailwind CSS.

 ## Features

 - User Authentication: Users can log in and out of the application, ensuring personalization and security.
-- CRUD Operations: Users can create, read, update, and delete tasks on their TODO list.
+- CRUD Operations: Users can create, read, update, and delete tasks on their tasks.

 ## Technical Stack